 Fairchild & Fairborne are happy to snap a commemorative pic!
 You might find them in Visitors Plaza, daily 11am & 4pm or catch them at the daily parade that runs at 2pm through the fairgrounds.

-Best days to visit the Minnesota State Fair with kids:
+Best days to visit the Minnesota State Fair with kids in 2025

 Really, there is no bad day to visit, but score some discounted tickets on these days:

-- Thursday, August 30, 2022: Military Appreciation Day.
+- Tuesday, August 26 Military Appreciation Day.
 Best day for Military Families.
-Discounted prices at the gate.
+Discounted price of $15 at the gate with valid ID.

-- Wednesday, August 31, 2022: Kids Day.
-Kids are only $12 at the gate and Mighty Midway and Kidway offer all-day specials on rides and games.
+- Wednesday, August 27 and Monday, September 1 (Labor Day) Kids Day.
+Kids are only $15 at the gate and Mighty Midway and Kidway offer all-day specials on rides and games.

 We may be biased, but we think the Minnesota State Fair is the best family-friendly fair in North America.
 Prove us wrong.
 Where can you find a better list of family fun then these 50 affordable ideas?